A comprehensive clean bulk meal plan (guide to clean bulking)

 Too much stress is not what the doctor ordered

 Another thing to keep in mind is that when we are sleep deprived we have a higher level of stress hormones present.
 This can cause us to make poor decisions during the day such as over-consuming on the wrong type of foods.
 Foods that contain a lot of fat, salt or sugar.
 Highly palatable foods.
-This is just our body sensing stress and so it wants to protect us from danger that may be around the corner.
-So we over-consume on food to “prepare” ourselves for imminent danger or times of hardship and difficulty.
+This is just our body sensing stress and so it wants to protect us from tough times that may be around the corner.
+So we over-consume food to “prepare” ourselves for imminent times of hardship or times of hardship and difficulty.
 Remember our ancestors would travel long distances without the guarantee of food or safety.
 Our body is just doing what it does best.. keeping us safe.
-This is it’s first priority.
+This is its first priority.

 Not quite Charlie and the chocolate factory.